-Was your child who is under the age of 18 recently injured in a commercial vehicle accident because of the negligence of someone else?
+Was your child who is under the age of 18 recently injured in a commercial vehicle wreck because of the negligence of someone else?
 Well, if you want to hold the negligent party responsible and collect compensation for your child’s injury in the state of Texas, you need to understand that statutes of limitation for a personal injury claim involving a minor are handled differently than a claim that involves an adult.

 Statute of Limitations in Texas

-Wherever you live in Texas (whether that be Fort Worth, Dallas, Lubbock or El Paso), a personal injury claim must be filed within two years from the date of the accident.
+Wherever you live in Texas (whether that be Fort Worth, Dallas, Lubbock or El Paso), a personal injury claim must be filed within two years from the date of the crash.
 However, when a minor is injured, this two-year statute of limitations does not start until the child reaches the age of 18 or is otherwise legally deemed an adult.
 The reason for this ‘extension’ is to give the child time until he or she becomes a legal adult to bring the claim.
 Once the child turns 18, however, the two-year period runs from that date forward to bring the suit.

 Keep in mind that the extension is only applicable to personal injury claims that legally belong to the minor.
 Claims that belong to the parents are not extended and may proceed to the courtroom immediately.
 For example, claims for medical expenses are claims of the parents and must be brought within two years of the crash.